LeeMorinUCF/ECP3004S21/demo_22_PP_Ch_11_Dictionaries/README.md

 Newton was born in 1642

 ```
+In this loop there are two iterators moving in parallel
+through the entries of the dictionary.

 #### Dictionaries, Key Order, and Versions of Python

+Prior to Python 3.6,
+when iterating over the keys of a dictionary,
+the keys were unordered.
+Consider this program:

 ```python
 items = {'first': 1, 'second': 2, 'third': 3}